-In CRT monitors, a cathode-ray tube which contains one or more electron guns directs electron beams onto a phosphor-coated screen.
-The phosphors illuminate, or glow, when excited by the electron particles.
+In CRT monitors, a cathode-ray tube that contains one or more electron guns directs electron beams onto a phosphor-coated screen.
+The phosphors illuminate or glow when excited by the electron particles.
 In CRT oscilloscopes, like those used for radar or medical imaging, the illumination undergoes a slow decay and continues to glow long after the electrons have excited the phosphor coating.
-Conversely, in CRT television and videogame screens the decay rate is much shorter, as images more quickly replace one another.
+Conversely, in CRT television and videogame screens, the decay rate is much shorter, as images more quickly replace one another.

-With Phosphortron, users can emulate a range different responses.
-The decay rate can be exaggerated by increasing the trail rate, while the flood and smear that CRT monitors exhibited before the advent of shadow-masks can be amplified by decreasing the line threshold.
+With Phosphortron, users can emulate a range of different responses.
+The decay rate can be exaggerated by increasing the trail rate, while the flood and smear that CRT monitors exhibited before the advent of shadow masks can be amplified by decreasing the line threshold.
 Phosphortron also contains Syphon & Spout integration which allows it to play well with other software including the Signal Culture apps and Lumen.